BerivanIsik/SuRP/README.md

 > International Conference on Artificial Intelligence and Statistics (AISTATS), 2022. <br/>

 ## 1) Train the baseline model:
-To train the baseline model to be compressed set `trainer=Classifier`.
+To train the baseline model to be compressed, set `trainer=Classifier`.
 To try this for ResNet-20, run:

 ```
 python3 main.py --trainer=Classifier --config=cifar_resnet20/config.yaml